subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### Step 1 — The Persian Gulf as a System
 {: .story-step data-step="0"}

 The Persian Gulf is not merely a region that produces oil.
 It is a region where the entire vertical — upstream extraction, midstream processing and transport, and downstream refining and export — is compressed into a narrow geographic corridor between Iran and the Arabian Peninsula.
-No other region on Earth concentrates this much energy infrastructure in this little space, and no other chokepoint channels this large a fraction of global supply through a passage barely 34 kilometres wide at its narrowest point.{% sidenote "sn-eia-hormuz" "EIA, 'The Strait of Hormuz remains critical oil chokepoint,' *Today in Energy*, June 2025.
-Oil flow through the strait averaged 20 million b/d in 2024." %}
+No other region on Earth concentrates this much energy infrastructure in this little space, and no other chokepoint channels this large a fraction of global supply through a passage barely 34 kilometres wide at its narrowest point.[2](#fn:sn-eia-hormuz)

 Understanding the current crisis requires understanding this geography as a *system*, not a collection of independent facilities.

 ### Step 2 — Upstream: Where the Oil Comes From
 {: .story-step data-step="1"}

-Five countries — Saudi Arabia, Iraq, the UAE, Kuwait, and Iran — account for approximately 93.6% of all crude and condensate volumes transiting the Strait of Hormuz.{% sidenote "sn-vortexa" "EIA analysis based on Vortexa tanker tracking, Q1 2025.
-Saudi Arabia alone contributes 37.2% of total Hormuz crude flows." %} These are not marginal producers with diversified export routes.
+Five countries — Saudi Arabia, Iraq, the UAE, Kuwait, and Iran — account for approximately 93.6% of all crude and condensate volumes transiting the Strait of Hormuz.[3](#fn:sn-vortexa) These are not marginal producers with diversified export routes.
 Their fields sit within a few hundred kilometres of the Persian Gulf coast, and their crude predominantly exits via marine terminals on that coast.

 Saudi Arabia's Ghawar field — the world's largest — lies roughly 100 kilometres inland from the Gulf.
 Iraq's southern Basra fields feed directly to the Basra Oil Terminal in the Gulf.
 Kuwait's entire export infrastructure faces the Gulf.
 The UAE's Abu Dhabi fields are offshore in the Gulf itself.
 Iran's Kharg Island terminal, which handles the bulk of Iranian crude exports, sits in the northern Gulf.